donnay/interesting-octopus/src/pages/docs/about/index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        This is section is about the production of the game versions 1, 2 & 3.
+        Production details of versions 1, 2 & 3.
+The artists and writers who
-        The artists and writers who contributed to the game and production techniques, and equipment used.
+        contributed and production techniques, and equipment used.
 The copyright is also given.
       keyName: property
     - name: 'twitter:card'
       value: summary